 This isn’t so much about Vario expanding, this is more about Pinsent Masons expanding the services that it offers in Singapore.
 Vario is merely one of those services.
 Singapore is a forward-thinking, entrepreneurial market which is attracting blue-chip clients from across the globe.
 These clients are looking for flexible services from their law firm, and Vario is one of these services.
 Even more frequently our Partners are having discussions around this type of work, so yes, I get a sense that the demand is continuing to rise.

 What team will you have in place in Singapore and do you plan to offer additional services beyond secondments of lawyers into the GC’s office?

 One of our most experienced team members, Kate Cauldwell-Hunt, has moved from the UK to Singapore to head up the service here.
 Kate is a qualified lawyer in the UK and has worked for Vario for a number of years.
 She is joining the Asia-Pac team which includes those already working for Vario in Australia.
-The Asia-Pac team is then supported by the operations function in the UK.
-There are plans to grow the Singapore team, once the service is established and as demand requires.
+The operations function in the UK supports the Asia-Pac team.
+Plans include growing the Singapore team as demand requires and once the service is established.

 Yes, it’s likely that the Vario service will expand beyond lawyers, as it has done in the UK.
 For example, it could include paralegals and programme managers.